Nancy-Singleton/DevOps-Course-Starter/docs/architecture/architecture.md

 # Database

-This project uses a CosmosDB database, and data is encrypted at rest.
+This project uses a CosmosDB database, and data is encrypted at rest (see [here](https://learn.microsoft.com/en-us/azure/cosmos-db/database-encryption-at-rest)).